 Importantly, the expanded boundary recognises the opportunity created by the future redevelopment of the substantial Central Mental Hospital site (c.
-11.3ha) following the decision to relocate the existing hospital to a new, purpose-built facility in Portrane, North County Dublin.
+11.3ha), which now falls under the ownership of the Land Development Agency (LDA) following the decision to relocate the existing hospital to a new, purpose-built facility in Portrane, North County Dublin.
 The Council is cognisant of the important role that the site plays in the area and the potentially unique opportunity that it provides to contribute to both community infrastructure and quality housing provision.